 The facility will be the realization of a long held dream for a Community gathering place with space for sports and recreation programs.
 A full size gym, with change rooms and a fitness centre will encourage active lifestyles, offering a full range of recreational activities from fun leagues to serious training for current and future athletes.
 Hosting sports events with up to 300 people in attendance will be a source of Community pride.

 Andrea Smith in her book Conquest: Sexual Violence and American Indian Genocide (2005) writes that colonization and heteropatriarchy inherently interlink, so that opposition to one requires opposition to the other.
 Her Indigenous feminist argument links to the principle of intersectionality in women of color and Third World feminisms, which appears in the Combahee River Collective’s “A Black Feminist Statement” (1977) in the claim that “all the major systems of oppression are interlocking.”
 I learned to commit to these principles by investigating and challenging the power and privilege that structure my life as a white, educationally-privileged, US American male, non-transgender and (temporarily) able-bodied.
+Kanehsatake 270 Years of Resistance by Alanis Obomsawin.
 From the playlist : Manifesto for Interventionist Media - because Art is a Hammer Manifesto Point # 1: The original project idea and goals come from the community partner.

 Kanehsatake 270 Years of Resistance is arguably Alanis Obomsawin's most important film, documenting the military 1990 siege of a Mohawk reserve near Oka, Quebec, and its causes.
 I chose this film here because the celebrated Abenaki filmmaker told me recently: "For me a real documentary is when you are really listening to somebody.
 They are the ones that tell you what the story is.
-Kanehsatake 270 Years of Resistance by Alanis Obomsawin

-Decolonizing together Canada’s state and corporate wealth is largely based on subsidies gained from the theft of Indigenous lands and resources.
+I'm a settler.
+Decolonizing together.
+Canada’s state and corporate wealth is largely based on subsidies gained from the theft of Indigenous lands and resources.

 Conquest in Canada was designed to ensure forced displacement of Indigenous peoples from their territories, the destruction of autonomy and self-determination in Indigenous self-governance and the assimilation of Indigenous peoples’ cultures and traditions.
 Given the devastating cultural, spiritual, economic, linguistic and political impacts of colonialism on Indigenous people in Canada, any serious attempt by non-natives at allying with Indigenous struggles must entail solidarity in the fight against colonization.
 Non-natives must be able to position ourselves as active and integral participants in a decolonization movement for political liberation, social transformation, renewed cultural kinships and the development of an economic system that serves rather than threatens our collective life on this planet.

 I still don't know why Sallie and I bothered to go to that party in the forest slope above Aspen.
 The people were all older than us and dull in a distinguished way, old enough that we, at 40ish, passed as the occasion's young ladies.
 The house was great—if you like Ralph Lauren-style chalets—a rugged luxury cabin at 9,000 feet complete with elk antlers, lots of kilims, and a wood-burning stove.
 We were preparing to leave, when our host said, "No, stay a little longer so I can talk to you. " He was an imposing man who'd made a lot of money.
 Beyond Whiteness — A Resource for Dismantling White Privilege and Racism.